 Lee McGeorge Durrell was born in Memphis, studied philosophy at Bryn Mawr College and gained her PhD from Duke University for research on the calls of forest mammals and birds.

 Lee married Gerald Durrell, founder of the Jersey Zoo and what is now called Durrell Wildlife Conservation Trust, in 1979.
 Lee and Gerald travelled, wrote books and presented several television series together.
 She became involved with the work of the Trust, particularly in Madagascar.
 ‘The State of the Ark’, Lee’s first book, was a comprehensive review of global species conservation, published in 1986.

 Gerald Durrell passed away in 1995.
 Lee has maintained a deep interest in the Trust’s work both in Jersey and overseas.
 In 1999 she learned to fly light aeroplanes and assisted the Trust for a number of years by flying animals to and from Jersey for breeding programmes.
 In 2011 Lee was awarded the MBE in recognition of her services to biodiversity conservation.

 Today Lee lives in a refurbished old house in the countryside of Corfu and seeks to contribute to environmental conservation locally.

 How we work

-The funds we raise are only to be distributed to projects across the islands and the Ionian Sea (as well as to cover our costs).
+The funds we raise are distributed to projects across the islands and the Ionian Sea.

-Having identified the core issues that need to be addressed in the Ionian Islands and Sea, we have focused on some core themes.
+Having identified the core issues and areas of concern that need to be addressed in the Ionian Islands and Sea, we have focused on some key themes.